 The app contains all of the line-up times for the weekend, which takes place across the weekend of the 25 and 26 May 2019.
 By favouriting the acts you want to see in the app, you can plan your day ahead of time, then receive a reminder fifteen minutes ahead of a set beginning.

-Ahead of the band’s takeover of the app’s newsfeed (where festival-goers can also interact), we spoke to Sea Girls about their new record label and stories from the city of Manchester.
+Ahead of the band’s takeover of the app’s newsfeed, we spoke to Sea Girls about their new record label and stories from the city of Manchester.

 How does it feel to be signed to Polydor?